DaScient/dog-fight/README.md

 * **HUD:** Use the on-screen buttons to spawn wings or adjust time dilation.

 ---
 *Designed by DaScient.
-Powered by Gemini.*
+Powered by Intelligence.*